connervieira/Predator/APEX.md

 Predator is a powerful, multipurpose system capable of scanning license plates in pre-recorded video, analyzing real-time video streams, and running as a fully-featured dash-cam.
 While this versatility provides huge amounts of customization for technical users and hobbyists, the majority of users probably want a pre-configured setup as a starting point.
 That's where Predator Apex is useful.

-Predator Apex is a collection of prebuilt hardware devices and that come preconfigured with the Predator software, as well as one-on-one services to aid in DIY assembly of a Predator system.
+Predator Apex is a collection of pre-built hardware devices and that come pre-configured with the Predator software, as well as one-on-one services to aid in DIY assembly of a Predator system.
 All Predator Apex devices use basic off-the-shelf parts, and are designed to be repairable, modifiable, and customizable, just like the Predator software itself.

 ### Documentation

-While much simpler than building a Predator device from scratch, there are still some technical aspects to getting prebuilt Predator Apex device up and running.
+While much simpler than building a Predator device from scratch, there are still some technical aspects to getting pre-built Predator Apex device up and running.
 In it's current state, Predator runs via command line, and therefore needs to be controlled via SSH or other shell.
 For this reason, each Predator device has documentation explaining how to use it from start to finish to help less technical users get up and running.

 ### DIY